Visitation dreams: symbolic or spiritual contact?

 However, in my experience and that of other dream interpreters like the famous psychic Edgar Cayce, spiritual contact via dreams happens.
-Visitation dreams just are not nearly as common as symbolic ones.
+Actual visitation dreams just are not nearly as common as symbolic ones.
 Further in this post I offer a checklist for differentiating a spiritual visitation dream from a symbolic dream and give examples of both types.